mosaicml/composer/CONTRIBUTING.md

 ```

 4\.
 When you are ready, submit a pull request into the composer repository!
 If merged, we'll reach out to send you some free swag :)

+## Configuring README Code Snippets

+Composer uses [pytest-codeblocks](https://github.com/nschloe/pytest-codeblocks) to test all example code snippets.
+The pytest-codeblocks repository explains how to annotate code snippets, which supports most `pytest` configurations.
+For example, if a test requires model training, the GPU mark (`<!--pytest.mark.skip-->`) and timeout mark (`<!--pytest.mark.timeout(15)-->`) should be applied.

 ## Running Tests